amolabs/docs/protocol.md

 **State change:**
 1. `balance` &larr; `balance` - `amount`
 1. `stake` &larr; `stake` + `amount`
+1. If the previous validator key is different from the key in the current `stake` transaction, then the stake holder's validator key is replaced with the new one.

 Upon receiving a `withdraw` transaction from an account, an AMO blockchain node performs a validity check and relieves requested coins from `stake` store and increases the account's balance when the transaction is valid.